Cost-effective translation for international education

 Use translation agencies when you can afford them, create tag-teams of freelancers as second-best when on a tight budget, and rely on machine translation as low-cost translation insurance.

-About the author: Ofer Tirosh is the founder and CEO of Tomedes, a language service provider.
+About the author: Ofer Tirosh is the part-time writer at Study Clerk and the founder and CEO of Tomedes, a language service provider.
 Tomedes has rendered translation and interpretation services in more than 100 languages to diverse clients and industries.